top of page

 Fine Artist

-Her artwork has been exhibited in New York A Space gallery, Temple Gallery, Trolley Barn Gallery, Seattle Art Gallery B612, South Gate Civic Center Museum, Muzeo Museum and Cultural Center, Brookline Art Center, Warwick Center for the Arts, Indy Art Center, Risd Design Center, Risd Memorial Hall painting department gallery, Risd Waterman gallery, Chaffey Community Museum of Art, California Institute of Art's main gallery, Garcia Center for the Arts, the Washington DC district office, Artist Talk Magazine, Visual Arts Journal and Art-Collide Online Gallery.
-In the past, she received Eutopia Art Residency in Greece, A Space Gallery Artist Residency in New York, Excellence Award in Warwick Center for the Arts, Honorable mention of Artexpo New York, Annual Risd art sale, Fall and Spring 2024 honors designation at Risd, Rancho Cucamonga community art scholarship, exhibition proposal finalist of Contemporary Art Museum St.Louis, California Young Artist scholar, silver key in Scholastic painting and art portfolio, and second place in congressional art competition.
+Candy has held four solo exhibitions at Space One and a Half Gallery, L Gallery, Tinglan Art Museum, and Fort Da Gallery across China.
+Her artwork has been exhibited in New York A Space gallery, Temple Gallery, Trolley Barn Gallery, BWAC gallery, Drawing Room, Seattle Art Gallery B612, South Gate Civic Center Museum, Muzeo Museum and Cultural Center, Brookline Art Center, Indy Art Center, Risd Design Center, Risd Memorial Hall painting department gallery, Risd Waterman gallery, Chaffey Community Museum of Art, California Institute of Art's main gallery, Garcia Center for the Arts, the Washington DC district office, Visual Arts Journal and Art-Collide Online Gallery.
+In the past, she received Eutopia Art Residency in Greece, A Space Gallery Artist Residency in New York, Annual Risd art sale, Fall and Spring 2024 honors designation at Risd, Rancho Cucamonga community art scholarship, exhibition proposal finalist of Contemporary Art Museum St.Louis, California Young Artist scholar, silver key in Scholastic painting and art portfolio, and second place in congressional art competition.